Right now is one of my favorite times of the year.

 The problem is we decide to hide our problems with ourselves in other things and/or people.
 We feel a New Year, a new car, losing weight, relocation, changing our hair style, a shiny watch, a new job or clothes will provide us the ultimate transformation.
 “This is exactly what I needed to get going,” people will say.
 We think these things will finally allow us to unlock our true potential and stop all of our excuses.

-For some situations, I do believe this could be the case but for a lot of us, I think it comes down to sheer confidence in ourselves.
+For some situations, I do believe this could be the case.
+For a lot of us though, I think it comes down to sheer confidence within ourselves.
 We buy these new things like putting on armor going into battle or relocate and change situations as if we are avoiding a pandemic.
 While new things are awesome, they don’t change us.
 Once you take off all of that newly acquired armor it’s still just you but I’m here to say that’s a wonderful and tremendous thing.

 All you have to realize is you don’t need any of those things to be true to yourself and comfortable with who you are.
 This doesn’t mean you can’t make small changes and improve on becoming a better person.
 All it means is be confident in who you are, plain and simple.